Moazzam Malik (diplomat)

 Moazzam Tufail Malik is a former British civil servant and diplomat.

-He served as the United Kingdom Ambassador to Indonesia, ASEAN and Timor-Leste from October 2014 to July 2019, and Director-General Africa in the UK Foreign, Commonwealth and Development Office from its creation in September 2020.
+He was the British Ambassador to Indonesia, ASEAN and Timor-Leste from October 2014 to July 2019, and Director-General Africa in the UK's Foreign, Commonwealth and Development Office from its creation in September 2020.
 Malik's resignation in March 2022 drew wide coverage on the state of the merger between the Foreign Office and Department for International Development.
 In 2024, Malik published a paper with Lord Mark Sedwill and Tom Fletcher advocating for renewal of the UK's approach to international affairs.

-He currently serves as Chief Executive Office at Save the Children UK; and Chair at the Muslim Charities Forum, an umbrella NGO for faith based charities in the UK.
+He is Chief Executive Officer at Save the Children UK; and Chair at the Muslim Charities Forum, an umbrella NGO for faith based charities in the UK.

 Education

-Malik has a BSc Honours in Economics from the London School of Economics.
-He holds a Master's degree from Oxford University, and a Chartered Diploma in Accounting and Finance from the ACCA.
+Malik has a BSc in economics from the London School of Economics.
+He holds a master's degree from Oxford University, and a Chartered Diploma in Accounting and Finance from the ACCA.
 He studied at Whitmore High School and Lowlands Sixth Form College in Harrow.